lkelv/RL-Black-Magic/README.md

 * In server.js, change `app.use` origin and add the domain there
 * Clouldflare requires to add domain for verification
 * Vercel add domain

+## Tech Stack
+* NodeJS for backend, hosted on render
+* React and tailwind for frontend, hosted on vercel
+* Python/JS to upload/download data from/to database